-6. Attach the new gasket and light pipe (enclosed with the logic board) to the back of the board.
+6. Install a new gasket and light pipe if you replace the logic board.

-7. Before placing the logic board into the midplane chassis, move or tape the cables (shown below) out of the way.
+7. Before placing the logic board into the midplane chassis, tape the cables out of the way so they don't get stuck under the logic board.